lsst-tstn/tstn-047/index.md

 Assistant](https://home-assistant.io) home automation platform, which also provides a tailorable web UI and authentication plugins.

-A Phalanx chart wrapping the official Home Assistant release container has been developed and deployed the base test stand and summit, which provides simplified control of the camera illuminators for anyone on the summit network with valid KeyCloak credentials.
+A Phalanx chart wrapping the official Home Assistant release container has been developed and deployed at the base test stand and summit, which provides simplified control of the camera illuminators for anyone on the summit network with valid KeyCloak credentials.
 All accesses through the platform use a single backend UniFi service account, the credentials for which need not be shared.

 ## Use and Operation